Employment

 EDUCATION: Bachelor’s Degree from an accredited four (4) year college or university.

 EXPERIENCE: One to three (1-3) years of experience in biological fieldwork.
-Experience must include radio telemetry and resighting of marked birds.
-Experience with one (1) or more of the following techniques: conducting mammalian predator control and removal; conducting forest bird surveys and identifying birds by sight and sound; corvid or passerine husbandry in captivity for translocations; quantifying avian food resources; invertebrate sampling.
+Experience must include mist netting and banding of passerines; and experience with one (1) or more of the following techniques: conducting forest bird surveys and identifying birds by sight and sound; passerine husbandry in captivity for translocations; quantifying avian food resources; invertebrate sampling.
 Must include experience entering data and working in remote areas.

 Please note that housing on Maui is extremely limited as the island recovers from the August 2023 wildfires.
 While we will consider all applicants for the open positions that we have, we recommend applying if you are already in, or have, a secure housing situation on Maui.